ikoojos/ikoojos/README.md

 - 👋 Hi, I’m @ikoojos
 - 👀 I’m interested in Software Engineering and AI.
-- 🌱 I’m currently a PhD student at ANU researching on Algorithm Debt.
+- 🌱 I’m currently a PhD student at ANU researching on Algorithm Debt in ML/DL systems.
 - 💞️ I’m looking to collaborate on AI Projects.
 - 😄 Pronouns: He/Him.
 - ⚡ Fun fact: ...